 Q.: Everything you’re telling me here raises many other questions.

-A.: I have no doubt about it because your mind is sharpened, but I suggest that you continue this interview at another time and above all I invite you to come back often to consult the blog in which I intend to express myself regularly, especially in video.
+A.: I do not doubt it because your mind is sharpened, but I suggest that you continue this interview at another time and, above all, I invite you to come back often to consult the blog in which I intend to express myself regularly, especially in video.

 Q.: Thank you very much, Mr. Stiennon.